muru/muru.github.io/_posts/2020-12-03-poking-pi-ii.md

 ---
 layout: post
-title: 'Poking around a Pi, Part II: VPNs and Network Namespaces'
+title: 'Poking around a Pi: Part II'
+subtitle: 'VPNs and Network Namespaces'
 tags: [tech, linux]
 description: Using a VPN only for a select group of applications